rodralez/NaveGo/README.md

 ## How to cite this work

 Rodrigo Gonzalez (2016).
-NaveGo: an open-source MATLAB toolbox for simulating integrated navigation systems and performing Allan variance analysis. http://doi.org/10.5281/zenodo.165125.
+NaveGo: an open-source MATLAB/GNU Octave toolbox for simulating integrated navigation systems and performing inertial sensors profiling analysis. http://doi.org/10.5281/zenodo.165125.
 URL: https://github.com/rodralez/NaveGo/.

 ## Contributions

 We are looking for contributors for NaveGo!
-Until now, NaveGo is a one-man project.
-We hope the navigation community compromise and contribute with this open-source tool.
+Since integrated navigation is a topic used in several fields (Geomatics, Geology, Mobile Mapping, Autonomous Driving) we hope other communities than the navigation community compromise and contribute with this open-source project.

 You can contribute in many ways: